Skip to content

 • You're information-rich and system-poor.

 You've consumed more training content than most coaches have read.
-You don't have a system.
-You have a folder of saved tweets.
+You still don't have a system.
+You have a folder of saved tweets and a vague sense you're missing one thing.

 THE TURN